Shewale41/noteGenie/README.md

 - 🎤 **Auto-Transcribe** - Transcribe using local Whisper
 - 🤖 **AI Summarization** - Generate structured notes using Gemini API
 - 💾 **Persistent Storage** - Store transcripts and summaries in Neon PostgreSQL
-- 🗺️ **Mind Maps** - Visualize notes as interactive topic mind maps
+- 🗺️ **Mind Maps** - Visualize notes as Mermaid.js diagrams with export capabilities
 - 📝 **Quiz Generator** - Auto-generate quizzes from notes with results tracking
 - 💬 **Q&A Chat** - Ask contextual questions about your notes
 - 🧠 **Flashcards** - Generate Q/A flashcards for self-revision